-Leave for Conference/presentation (approved by the University): Students are required to request for leave on the application form at least three months in advance.
+Leave for Conference/presentation (approved by the University): Request for Conference leave during modules/rotations > 4 weeks: Students are required to request for leave on the application form at least three months in advance.
 Leave application must include appropriate and complete documentation, and signature and approval for presentation/ participation of the supervising faculty.
 Student must confirm whether leave is approved or disapproved from Office of the Registrar and collect approval in writing, before going on leave.
 Approved leave will be recorded in the Student File.